 But if you've ever spent a weekend at a rich friend's mansion then you know how weird it can get: a late night trip to the bathroom after everyone else has gone to bed can be a terrifying, surreal nocturnal journey ala THE NIGHT OF THE HUNTER river trip.
 The walls are so thick that if someone were screaming for help downstairs in the study you'd never even hear them, or be able to find them.

 And no longer can eccentric millionaire uncles just caper down to Egypt and help themselves to whatever cursed, ancient artifacts they care to dig for.
 The colonialist yard sale is closed!
 But the films, thank Ra, remain open!
 Here's five I know like the back of m'hand, and the catacombs of m'mind:

 The grand guignol moment is when Boris carves a bloody ankh symbol on his bony chest, cut from many prints, and skulks around nearly harming the ladies (he's really just after the gem and immortality) and the comic relief comes in the form of Katherine Harrison as the daft best friend of plucky heroine (Dorothy Hyson).
-Believe it or not, Anthony Bushell and Harold Huth steal the show as a bemused Arab and a square-jawed nephew, respectively, THE GHOUL would make a fine, weird double bill with the original MUMMY (1932), and possibly even stole its props, but alas, like so many British-Egyptian Museum horrors of the era all the supernatural elements must be conveniently explained away by film's end.
+Believe it or not, Anthony Bushell and Harold Huth steal the show as a bemused Arab and a square-jawed nephew, respectively, THE GHOUL would make a fine, weird double bill with the original MUMMY (1932), and possibly even stole its props.
+Alas, like so many British-Egyptian Museum horrors of the era all the supernatural elements must be conveniently explained away by film's end.
 One mustn't leave the queen's subjects thinking such things are true, you know... a gullible lot they are, I'm afraid, sir.
 That's not to say this jewel still isn't a little loose in its setting, sir!
 Pure 30s horror mood it is, with enough Worcester fog to carry it through if you lose track of who has the jewel, or where it's hid, or where everyone else is relative to everyone else on the grounds.

 Special shout-out to Verdoux! - it seems to contain the same eerie alchemical magick as celluloid itself!